DaveLuhman/guestbook-client/README.md

 - Detects new HID devices on connection
 - Attempts to reconnect to previously used devices
 - Handles device disconnection gracefully
-- Provides device status feedback
+- Provides device status feedback via pips in the top right corner of the screen

 ## 🌐 API Integration